Things Are Going To Change. Here's What We Should Do

 The government cannot keep a small business going beyond a certain point.
 Pick a number.
 Three months?
 Six months?
 Many business owners and employees will be forced to figure out a Plan B and find something else to do.

 Second, the U.S. ramped up for World War II.
-Then when the war was over, the soldiers came home and resumed their civilian lives.
+Then, when the war was over, the soldiers came home and resumed their civilian lives.
 America cannot stay on a wartime footing for more than a few months after the crisis ends.
 No permanent government programs.
 Period.
 This is important.

 Third, let's assume we keep everybody afloat for six months, although I sincerely hope it is not that long.
 An extreme lockdown could mean a few months, not six months.
 What do we do after the virus is contained and we have vaccines?